4 Sep 2003

 Come Out Eli was premiered at the Arcola Theatre, Hackney, in September 2003 (an earlier version was staged at the Tristan Bates Theatre, London, in April 2003).
 It won a Time Out Award for Best Performance on the Fringe, and was revived at BAC, London, in 2004.

-A note on ordering:
+A Note on Ordering:

 4 Sep 2003